Healthy Women Image

 In cases of advanced disease where cancer has invaded the bladder muscle, surgery to remove the bladder and surrounding tissue may be required; this is called a radical cystectomy.
 Intravenous chemotherapy can be used in some cases, alone or in combination with radiation therapy in people who are not good candidates for surgery.

-Does UBC make me more susceptible to COVID-19?
+Does urothelial bladder cancer make me more likely to get COVID-19?

 Having bladder cancer does not make you more likely to contract COVID-19.
 However, if you have bladder cancer, you may be in need of frequent medical appointments, which could increase your potential exposure to the virus.
 Be sure to consult your healthcare provider about your specific risks.